Oh, here we go with offshore companies! This is an interesting but often misinterpreted world. So, what’s the buzz about offshore companies in India?

 This is the second-largest research and development center of GE after employing qualified people from India.
 For example, GE offshored its major business processes such as operations, data management, and call center services to India.Â

-They created a new division known as GECIS which provides such services as customers confirmation, financing and accounting, business analytics, e-learning, IT outsourcing, and software development support.
+They created a new division known as GECIS which provides such services as customer confirmation, financing and accounting, business analytics, e-learning, IT outsourcing, and software development support.
 By 2004, GECIS had close to twelve thousand offshore workers in India, thereby saving approximately thirty million dollars for GE.

 9. Norscot

 Norscot, a European-based oil and gas company, ventured into the consulting business in Mumbai, India in 2001.
-Today, Norscot’s Mumbai branch offers rig project management, drilling, supervision and specialized oil and gas equipment and services.Â
+Today, Norscot’s Mumbai branch offers rig project management, drilling, supervision, and specialized oil and gas equipment and services.Â

 This shows that Norscot has depended on India’s strategic location and specialization in the oil and gas field.